dbt-labs/handbook/website/docs/policies.md

 ### Meals, Entertainment and Other Reimbursable Expenses Policy

 When completing business travel, meals and entertainment spending should be reasonable and not excessive.
-All expense reimbursements should be submitted in Airbase.
+All expense reimbursements should be submitted in Ramp.

 #### **Per Diem**

 For all dbt Labs required travel, employees will be reimbursed for food and beverages purchased during the trip.
-This is subject to a $130 per-day per diem maximum.
-The per diem includes all food and drink purchased within a day and is applicable to all employees.
+This is subject to a maximum of $130 per day per diem.
+The per diem includes all food and drink purchased within a day and applies to all employees.
 In the event of group meals, the price per attendee should not exceed a reasonable portion of the total per diem.

 #### **Customer Meals & Entertainment**

-Meals and entertainment shared with customers or prospects **are not subject to the per diem guidance**.
-Use your discretion and leverage the “Customer Visit/Partner Visit” expense code to tag your expense when submitting in Airbase for reimbursement.
+Meals and entertainment shared with customers or prospects are not subject to the per diem guidance.
+Use your discretion and leverage the “Customer Visit/Partner Visit” expense code to tag your expense when submitting in Ramp for reimbursement.

 #### Use of Personal Vehicles